 At the summit of Mount Corcovado, Rio de Janeiro, in southeastern Brazil, the Christ the Redeemer statue stands nearly 100 feet tall with an arm span of almost 100 feet.
 Built in the 1930s, it is now an integral part of Rio’s iconic landscape.
 Did you know all of these famous monuments are hiding secrets?

 This natural heart-shaped coral reef formation is part of the Hardy Reef, one of the thousands of small reefs that make up the Great Barrier Reef.
 The many hundreds of fish species beneath the water is another level of breathtaking entirely.
 Sadly, the reefs are increasingly threatened by climate change and pollution.
-Don’t miss these 26 powerful photos that show why the oceans need our help.

 In Helsinki, they celebrate the summer solstice with a spectacular bonfire as part of the Seurasaari Open-Air Museum’s Midsummer Eve festival.
 Celebrate the the warmer weather with these 19 wonderful photos that will remind us why we get so happy when it’s spring.

 Located nearly 9,000 feet above sea level in the Andes in Argentina, Puente del Inca (“The Inca’s Bridge“) is a natural arch bridge over the Vacas River (a tributary of the Mendoza River).
 There, you’ll also find hot springs and an abandoned spa.
 Here are some more of the most popular travel destinations in South America.

 Looking at this photo, you might think that this a tropical beach in the Caribbean or the Pacific.
 But this white sandy beach beneath a cloudless blue sky is actually in Lower Saxony, Germany, and the water is the North Sea.
 Still, most of the best beaches in the world are in tropical areas.